 Because Marsha died on February 2nd…10 days before I made it back to see her.
 And I’ll never get to see my extraordinary friend again.
 And from what I’ve been told, the furries have already been sent off to rescues and distant family members, so I won’t get to see them either.
 And I know that in the grand scheme of things and to Marsha’s sister, brother and nieces and nephews, I am no one special and I won’t be allowed to visit her home again in order to feel close to her one last time.
 And part of me wants to mourn her in a way that feels much bigger than what is proportionate to how long we knew each other but I have to honor that place in me and let myself feel what I feel.
 And what I feel is this great sadness in knowing that someone like Marsha is gone from this world and has taken her light with her…and that I never had a chance to say goodbye…that I no longer have a place with her to hang my hat.

-Sorry for two depressive letters in a row, my friend.
+Sorry for two depressive posts in a row.
 It has been a rough couple of weeks.
 Hopefully I’ll have some happy news to write about soon.